Estonian Centre Party: In opposition (2022–present)

 In the 2023 parliamentary election, the Centre Party received 15.3% of the vote and 16 seats in the Riigikogu.
 The party remained in opposition.
 Following a donation from businessman Parvel Pruunsild that split the party's board and led to a special congress, party leader Jüri Ratas announced his intention to not run for leadership again.
 Following the announcement, he endorsed Tanel Kiik as his successor while Tallinn mayor Mihhail Kõlvart declared his candidacy for leadership.
 Pundits speculated the election to be the most important in the party's history, with Kiik being perceived as representing the liberal and Estonian-speaking wing of the party while Kõlvart was seen as the representation of the conservative and Russian-speaking wing.
 Kõlvart won the leadership election with 543 votes against Kiik's 489, being elected the third leader in the party's history.

 In September 2023, Kõlvart won the Centre Party's leadership election.
 His victory marked a significant change in the party's direction, choosing to focus more on its Russophone electoral base and shifting to socially conservative and economically syncretic positions, with the party becoming seen as one specifically of the niche Russian minority concentrated in the capital Tallinn and Ida-Viru County.
 As a result, in the following months the previous party leader Jüri Ratas and several other party members defected to other political forces, leaving Centre Party with one third of its initial parliamentary representation (down to only 6 MPs) and with an increasingly weaker position in the following opinion polls.

 In August 2024, Jaak Madison, an MEP and former member of the Conservative People's Party of Estonia, joined the Centre Party.
 Madison rejected allegations that the party was pro-Russian and stated that he wished to reorient the party as a conservative people's party.

 On 14 September 2024, the party withdrew from the Alliance of Liberals and Democrats for Europe Party, citing a policy divergence on issues of European integration between the Centre Party and ALDE.

+On 14 March 2026, the Centre Party voted to apply for membership in the European Conservatives and Reformists Party.